Dan703/surveilance_security_robot/README.md

 4. If any detected object is **closer than 15 cm**, the robot treats it as an intrusion:
    - A **passive buzzer** sounds an alarm tone.
    - An **LED flashes** as a visual warning.
-5. Once the threat clears (nothing within 15 cm), the alarm stops and the robot resumes scanning.
+5. Once the threat clears (nothing within 15 cm), the alarm will stop.

 ## Hardware Used